 speaker

 Brandon Moss

 Good morning.
-This is Brandon, a great question.
+This is Brandon.
+A great question.
 Look, there is certainly no doubt we have seen an increase in our customer inquiries.
-Our commercial team is very active in the marketplace and I think while the tariff landscape is playing a part of that, most of the conversations that we're having with customers are still centered around our quality, our service, our capabilities, really speaking specifically to engineering and helping customers solve business problems with our new products.
-So we continue to be very, very excited about our commercial execution and I think it's gonna lead to great things to come.
+Our commercial team is very active in the marketplace.
+And I think while the tariff landscape is playing a part of that, you know, most of the conversations that we're having with customers are still centered around our quality, our service, our capabilities, really speaking specifically to engineering and helping customers solve business problems with our new products.
+So we continue to be very, very excited about our commercial execution, and I think it's going to lead to great things to come.

+speaker